On Temporal Graph Exploration: Temporal Graphs with Regularly Present Edges

-\begin{theorem} A temporal graph $\calG$ with regularly present edges that has $n$ vertices and $O(n)$ edges can be explored in $O(n)$ steps. \end{theorem}
+\begin{theorem} A temporal graph $\calG$ with regularly present edges whose underlying graph has $n$ vertices and $m$ edges can be explored online in $O(m)$ time steps. \end{theorem}

-\begin{proofsketch} Round all $I_e$ down to the nearest power of $2$; denote the result by $J_e$.
-Calculate a minimum spanning tree $T$ with respect to edge weights $J_e$.
-Explore the graph by following an Euler tour of $T$.
-Moving over an edge $e$ takes at most $I_e\le 2J_e$ steps, so the total exploration takes at most $2\sum_{e\in T} J_e$ steps.
+\begin{proof} For each $I_e$, let $J_e$ be the largest power of $2$ with $J_e\leq I_e$.
+Calculate a minimum spanning tree $T$ of the underlying graph with respect to edge weights $J_e$.
+Explore the graph by following an Euler tour of $T$ (if the next edge of the tour is not present in the current time step, simply wait at the current vertex until the edge becomes available).
+Moving over an edge $e$ takes at most $I_e\le 2J_e$ time steps, so the total exploration takes at most $4\sum_{e\in T} J_e$ time steps.